Chelsea hit Villa for eight, leaders United held

 "Robin van Persie is lucky to be alive.
 It was a disgraceful act from their player today and he should be banned by the FA.
 Robin could have had a broken neck," said a seething Ferguson.

-United, welcoming back Serbia defender Nemanja Vidic for his first start since September, went ahead when France international Evra met Van Persie's corner with a glancing header.
+Their lead lasted 13 minutes with United's defence, welcoming back Serbian Nemanja Vidic for his first start since September, unable to stop Michu pouncing from close range.

-Swansea levelled when Wayne Routledge played in Jonathan de Guzman and when David de Gea failed to hold his well-struck low shot, Michu was on hand to follow up.
+Wayne Routledge created the equaliser, his well-timed pass playing in Jonathan de Guzman, and when David de Gea failed to hold his well-struck low shot, Michu was on hand to follow up.

+United had the better of the second-half although the hosts, again displaying the attractive attacking verve that has won Michael Laudrup's side many admirers this season, were also a threat until tiring in the closing stages.

 (Writing by Justin Palmer; Editing by Clare Fallon and Ken Ferris)